Achievable logoAchievable logo

 • Commercial Insurance Companies

-• Government (Federal)—Social Security Disability Income, Medicare, TRI-CARE and CHAMPUS
+• Government (Federal) - Social Security Disability Income, Medicare, TRI-CARE (which absorbed the former CHAMPUS program in the 1990s)

-While an insurance company may specialize in only one or two types of insurance, most insurance companies offer life insurance as well as health insurance.
-Health insurance may be offered through either an individual or a group policy with certain provisions common to both.
+Some insurance companies specialize in only one or two types of insurance, but most offer both life insurance and health insurance.
+Health insurance may be offered through either an individual or a group policy, with certain provisions common to both.
 The unique characteristics of group health insurance will be discussed later in the text.

-Some organizations resemble private insurance companies by offering protection against the financial loss caused by illness and accidents.
-However, in key respects these organizations are quite different from private insurers.
-Examples of service providers are health maintenance organizations (HMOs) and preferred provider organizations (PPOs).
+Some organizations provide protection against the financial loss caused by illness and accidents, similar to private insurance companies.
+However, these organizations differ from private insurers in important ways.
+Examples of service providers include health maintenance organizations (HMOs) and preferred provider organizations (PPOs).

 Health insurance is a broad term that includes: